gatech-genemark/EukSpecies-BRAKER2/Drosophila_melanogaster/README.md

 cd $base
 if [ "$(pwd)" != "$base" ]; then echo "error, folder not found: $base"; fi
 ```
-Create core folder structure
+Create core folders
 ```
 cd $base
-mkdir -p arx annot data
+mkdir -p arx annot data mask
 ```
 Download genomic sequence and reformat it:
- * simplified FASTA defline with unique sequence ID as a first word in defline
+ * simplified FASTA defline with a first word in defline as a unique sequence ID
  * select only nuclear DNA (exclude organelles)
- * all uppercase
+ * set sequence in all uppercase

-Use genomic sequence from NCBI, when possible.
+When possible use genomic sequence from NCBI.
-Match sequence ID's in FASTA file with sequence ID's in annotation file.
+Match sequence ID in FASTA file with sequence ID in annotation file.
-Use ID's sequence from annotation.
+Use ID from annotation.
-Assembly description is at https://www.ncbi.nlm.nih.gov/assembly/GCF_000001215.4
-Keep FASTA IDs in the file "list.tbl".
+Keep IDs in the file "list.tbl".
+First column in the table is sequence ID and second column is annotation ID.

+Description of assembly is at https://www.ncbi.nlm.nih.gov/assembly/GCF_000001215.4
 ```
 cd $base/arx
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/215/GCF_000001215.4_Release_6_plus_ISO1_MT/GCF_000001215.4_Release_6_plus_ISO1_MT_genomic.fna.gz